arielherself/espresso/README.raw.md

 ----------

-## Russia sets the stage for annexation

-Russia’s president, Vladimir Putin, is preparing to annex swathes of Ukrainian territory.
-In farcical referendums overseen by soldiers, residents in occupied parts of Kherson, Zaporizhia, Donetsk and Luhansk provinces supposedly “voted overwhelmingly” to join Russia.
-On Friday Mr Putin is expected to hold a ceremony in the Kremlin during which he may lay claim to all four provinces, despite not controlling any in its entirety.

-The [sham referendums](https://www.economist.com/europe/2022/09/23/voting-begins-in-four-sham-referendums-in-ukraine) were hastily announced in mid-September after Russia’s battlefield losses.
-Alongside [partial mobilisation](https://www.economist.com/europe/2022/09/21/vladimir-putin-declares-a-partial-mobilisation) and a new [nuclear threat](https://www.economist.com/the-economist-explains/2022/09/14/do-russias-military-setbacks-increase-the-risk-of-nuclear-conflict), they dramatically increase the risks of uncontrolled escalation.
-The West is scrambling to respond.
-More sanctions may be announced.
-Diplomats are pushing India, and even China, to isolate the Kremlin.
-A test will be how they vote on an American-sponsored UN Security Council resolution denouncing the annexation on Friday.

-Volodymyr Zelensky, Ukraine’s president, said he will not change his approach to the war.
-Russia’s land-grab would, however, slam the door on any future negotiations.

 ## The wrath of Ian

 South Carolinians will wake up on Friday after an uneasy night’s sleep.
 Hurricane Ian is forecast to [hit the state](https://www.economist.com/united-states/2022/09/29/hurricane-ian-pummels-florida) later in the day, having moved out into the Atlantic from the east coast of Florida on Thursday.
 “Life-threatening” floods, storm surges and winds are expected.

 Those Ian left behind must start to grapple with its destruction.
 By the time it slammed into Florida on Wednesday, with winds approaching 150mph (240kph), it was one of the most powerful storms ever to make landfall in the contiguous United States.
 It had already knocked out Cuba’s electricity grid.
 In Florida homes and roads were submerged and destroyed; millions lost access to power and drinking water.
 Ron DeSantis, the state’s governor, said that he was expecting casualties, though the death toll is not yet clear.
 Ian is also expected to be among the costliest hurricanes on record.
 But that record is accelerating too, as [climate change](https://www.economist.com/the-economist-explains/2022/09/29/is-climate-change-making-hurricanes-worse) makes hurricanes stronger, wetter and slower—and thus more damaging.

+## Russia sets the stage for annexation

+Russia’s president, Vladimir Putin, announced the annexation of swathes of Ukrainian territory during a speech at the Kremlin, illegally claiming sovereignty over four Ukrainian provinces, despite not controlling any in its entirety.
+In farcical referendums overseen by soldiers, residents in occupied parts of Kherson, Zaporizhia, Donetsk and Luhansk provinces supposedly “voted overwhelmingly” to join Russia.

+The [sham referendums](https://www.economist.com/europe/2022/09/23/voting-begins-in-four-sham-referendums-in-ukraine) were hastily announced in mid-September after Russia’s battlefield losses.
+Alongside [partial mobilisation](https://www.economist.com/europe/2022/09/21/vladimir-putin-declares-a-partial-mobilisation) and a new [nuclear threat](https://www.economist.com/the-economist-explains/2022/09/14/do-russias-military-setbacks-increase-the-risk-of-nuclear-conflict), they dramatically increase the risks of uncontrolled escalation.
+The West is scrambling to respond.
+More sanctions may be announced.
+Diplomats are pushing India, and even China, to isolate the Kremlin.
+A test will be how they vote on an American-sponsored UN Security Council resolution denouncing the annexation on Friday.

+Volodymyr Zelensky, Ukraine’s president, said he will not change his approach to the war.
+Russia’s land-grab would, however, slam the door on any future negotiations.

 ## Europe’s big decisions on energy